-1. Application: Each applicant must submit a completed application form, with the appropriate non-refundable application fee.
-Apply on-line through www.winthrop.edu/graduateschool/default.aspx?id=3305.
+- 1. Application: Each applicant must submit a completed application with the appropriate non-refundable application fee.
+Apply online through the Graduate School website: Winthrop.edu/graduateschool. - 2.
+Residency Form: All applicants who claim South Carolina residency for tuition and fee purposes are required to complete a residency form.
+Additional information may be requested if further clarification is needed.

-- 2. Residency Form: All applicants who claim South Carolina residency for tuition and fee purposes are required to complete a residency form.
-Additional information may be requested if further clarification is needed. - 3.
-Official Transcripts: Applicants must submit official transcripts (sent directly to the Graduate School, Winthrop University from the issuing institution) indicating completion of a baccalaureate degree from a regionally accredited institution, or a copy of a South Carolina Class III Teaching Certificate or its equivalent from another state.
+3. Official Transcripts: Applicants must submit official transcripts (sent directly to the Graduate School, Winthrop University from the issuing institution) indicating completion of a baccalaureate degree from a regionally accredited institution, or a copy of a South Carolina Class III Teaching Certificate or its equivalent from another state.
 Degrees or coursework completed at an institution that does not hold accreditation from the commission on colleges of a regional accreditation agency will be evaluated on an individual basis.